Best Rangefinders For Shooting [Hands-On with Views]

 - Battery: CR2

-This rangefinder will display the distance to the target in yards or meters using line-of-sight or angle-compensated modes.
-You can select field mode to prioritize a prominent target in the open, or forest mode to cut through branches and range a target in the background.
+The RF.1 displayed the distance to the target in yards or meters using line-of-sight or angle-compensated modes.
+I was able to select field mode to prioritize a prominent target in the open, or forest mode to cut through branches and range a target in the background.

-These features aren’t unique to this rangefinder.
-What stands out is a physical toggle on the side that lets you switch back and forth while you’re looking through the glass.
-I found this interface a lot more user-friendly than cycling through a menu in the display during fleeting glimpses of Wyoming speed goats on the move.
+Those features aren't unique to this rangefinder.
+What stood out to me was a physical toggle on the side that let me switch back and forth while looking through the glass.
+I found this interface a lot more user-friendly than cycling through a menu in the display during fleeting glimpses of speed goats on the move.

 The physical dial does have one drawback: it makes for a tight fit in standard rangefinder pouches.
 I'll take that deal, though.